-• standalone.xml:

-This file is the configuration for the standalone JBoss application server.
+standalone.xml and standalone-full.xml are the configuration for the standalone JBoss application server.
 When the installer installs the demo, it copies these files to the standalone/configuration directory in the JBoss server directory.
+Since the installer uses Wildfly8 by default as application server, you probably need to change standalone-full-wildfly-8.1.0.Final.xml.

-We need to change the datasource configuration in standalone.xml so that the jBPM process engine can use our MySQL database

-The original file contains the following lines:
+We need to change the datasource configuration in standalone-full.xml so that the jBPM process engine can use our MySQL database.
+The original file contains (something very similar to) the following lines: